Counselling & Psychotherapy

 I aim to create a therapeutic space where you are welcome to bring your full self and where all aspects of your identity are seen, respected, and affirmed.
 I am committed to anti-oppressive, anti-racist, and affirming practice, and I view therapy not only as a space for personal healing but also as a place where we can make sense of how broader systems of power, privilege, and marginalisation impact our lives.

 I also hold an ongoing commitment to reflecting on how my own positionality and intersectional identity shape the way I show up in this work.
 This includes continuing to learn, unlearn, and engage in critical self-reflection and ongoing clinical supervision.
+I also truly welcome conversations with people in therapy with me about how our sameness and/or differences impact our therapeutic relationship and the work we do together.

 What I offer